notatuta/repeat-accumulate/README.md

 * Transmit running total of the permuted bits, modulo 2.
 If bits are *b<sub>1</sub>*, *b<sub>2</sub>*, *b<sub>3</sub>*, etc. then send *b<sub>1</sub>*, then *b<sub>1</sub>&oplus;b<sub>2</sub>*, then *b<sub>1</sub>&oplus;b<sub>2</sub>&oplus;b<sub>3</sub>*, and so on.

 In this example RA code is used as a systematic code with *Q=3*.
-First 64x64x3 bits go through the above logic to create *parity bits*.
-The last 64x64 *data bits* contain a copy of the orginal.
+First 64x64 transmitted *data bits* contain a copy of the orginal, followed by 64x64x3 *parity bits* that were created using the above logic.

 Here is the transmitted message after adding exactly the same noise as in the first example: